black7spades/countdown/README.md

 Manage COUNTDOWN song competition events in Discord!

 Users submit songs within a set time period.
-Members of the Discord server can then vote on their favorite submissions, and the bot tracks the scores, possibly announcing milestones along the way.
-At the end of the event's duration, the bot declares a winner based on the highest-scoring song.
+Members of the Discord server can then vote on their favorite submissions, and the bot tracks the scores, announcing milestones along the way.
+At the end of the event's duration, or when a song reaches 100 votes, the bot declares a winner based on the highest-scoring song.
 It's a fun, interactive way for users to share and discover music within a Discord community, centered around specific themes.

 ## Features